 Ok, so here are the deets of my trip:

 Calabria, a region of Southwest Italy, is located on the “toe” part of the Italian boot.
-We spent the majority of our time in Cropani Marina, at Elisa’s family home, a 10-minute walk from the beach.
+We spent most of our time in Cropani Marina, at Elisa’s family home, a 10-minute walk from the beach.

 I traveled via Ryanair from Frankfurt-Hahn airport to Lamezia Terme, the small airport located in Calabria.
 The flight was smooth and uneventful, other than the screaming child next to me.
 I was pleasantly surprised at the quality of the food at the airport.
 I was able to give the croissants (cornetti) and pizza a try.
-I didn’t waste any time participating in my favorite part of any trip – eating.
+No time was wasted participating in my favorite part of any trip – eating.

-As I said, the majority of my time was spent in Cropani.
-It was there where I was introduced to the incredibly clear blue waters.
+As I said, I spent the majority of my time in Cropani.
+It was there where I first saw the incredibly clear blue waters.
 Much to my surprise, there weren’t any waves in the sea.
 Growing up on the East Coast of the USA, beach = waves.
 Once the initial shock wore off, I was content to float around in the Mediterranean Sea.